finotta-developers/standard-version-finotta/README.md

-# Standard Version
+# Standard Version Finotta

 > **`standard-version` is deprecated**.
-If you're a GitHub user, I recommend [release-please](https://github.com/googleapis/release-please) as an alternative.
-I encourage folks to fork this repository and, if a fork gets popular, I will link to it in this README.
+This is a forked repository for use by Finotta or anyone else who would like to use it.
+It has 0 vulnerablities as of this commit and will be updated on a semi-annual cadence to make sure no vulnerabillites come up.
+In order to remove the vulnerabilites, some test files that used the npm package mockery had to be removed.

 A utility for versioning using [semver](https://semver.org/) and CHANGELOG generation powered by [Conventional Commits](https://conventionalcommits.org).